-NOTE 25.
-New Standards and Interpretations not yet adopted
+22. New Standards and Interpretations not yet adopted

-A number of new standards and interpretations are effective for annual periods beginning after 1 January 2023 and earlier application is permitted; however, the Company has not early adopted the new or amended standards in preparing these separate financial statements.
-The following new and amended standards are not expected to have a significant impact on the Company's separate financial statements:
+A number of new standards are effective for annual periods beginning after 1 January 2024 and earlier application is permitted; however, the Company has not early adopted the new or amended standards in preparing these financial statements.
+The following new and amended standards are not expected to have a significant impact on the Company's financial statements: